Five Ways to Increase Sales at a Juried Arts Festival

 By Geoffrey & Linda Post, Directors and Co-Founders

-We are thrilled to have 25 years of Paradise City Arts Festivals under our belts.
+We are thrilled to have 28 years of Paradise City Arts Festivals under our belts.
 In that time the marketplace has changed significantly.
 Websites, email, and social media have become important ways to show customers your work and stay connected all year round.
+Our online Paradise City Marketplace generates exposure and sales for our participating artists every day.
 More and more, shows are just one point of contact – albeit a very important financial one!
 Read on for five ways to increase sales at a juried arts festival.

 We spent 20 years as artists on the show circuit.
 We walk the floor at all our shows and talk to artists.
 We observe and we listen.
 We gather sales results and comments on hundreds of exhibitor survey forms and read them carefully.
 We also collect vital marketing information from the thousands of customer survey forms filled out at every show.

 Increasing Sales: Five Ways to Tilt the Odds in your Favor

 Art and craft shows can be a fickle marketplace.
 We’ve been in this industry for 45 years.
 We know that sometimes it’s hard to look at yourself and your work objectively, but here are some of our thoughts.

 Show your customers new work.

 Not every three to five years, but all the time.
 Put it front and center.
 We know it’s hard to come up with new ideas and designs but in an increasingly competitive market, you need to keep things fresh!
 Artists who do this, do better.

 Keep your website fresh and current.

 We use artists’ websites to learn more about each artist and to gather information to promote your work.
 It is common practice for patrons to search for images and information about you on your website, before and after your shows.
+It boosts your professional image and may be the impetus for a major sale or commission.
 Put your best foot forward online.

 Stay engaged with your customers.